alexk99/the_router/conf_options2.md

 ### rcli npf connection limit set

-Sets the maximum number of connections a host can establish.
+Sets the maximum number of connections of a group.
+See the description of "npf_conn_limit_group_by" sysctl variable to see how connections could be grouped.

 	rcli npf connection limit set <ip> <max_connections>